-BC Housing is accountable to the Minister of Municipal Affairs and Housing through a Board of Commissioners appointed by the Lieutenant Governor in Council.
+BC Housing is accountable to the Attorney General and Ministry responsible for Housing through a Board of Commissioners appointed by the Lieutenant Governor in Council.

 The Board of Commissioners oversees policy implementation and direction and, in cooperation with senior management, sets strategic direction.
 The board also monitors BC Housing’s performance based on the province’s planning and reporting principles.
 For more information, consult the Terms of Reference for the Board of Commissioners .

-Specific government direction is provided in the 2018/2019 Mandate Letter from the Minister of Municipal Affairs and Housing to the Board of Commissioners.
-This letter describes the relationship between BC Housing and the provincial government, and mandates specific direction from the government to BC Housing for the fiscal year.
+The Mandate Letter provides specific government direction from the Attorney General and Minister Responsible for Housing to the Board of Commissioners.
+This letter describes the relationship between BC Housing and the provincial government, and mandates specific direction from the government to BC Housing until the end of the current Minister’s term.